ØComplexity Principles#

 • Respect for User Privacy.

-• Data Minimization.Collection of personally identifiable information should be kept to a strict minimum.
+• Data Minimization.Collection of personally identifiable information SHOULD be kept to a strict minimum.

 Never over engineer#